dabeaz/curio/docs/devel.rst

 This is exactly what's happening with sockets in Curio.
 It provides a coroutine wrapper around a normal socket and let's you write normal-looking socket code.
-It doesn't the behavior or semantics of how sockets work.
+It doesn't change the behavior or semantics of how sockets work.

 It's important to emphasize that a proxy doesn't change how you